DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/-_ideas/2030-01-01-health_articles.md

    - **Overview**: Explain how data science and machine learning enable personalized treatment plans based on a patient’s genetic makeup, medical history, and lifestyle.
    - **Focus**: Role of genomics and bioinformatics in delivering more effective, individualized treatments.

-### 5. Natural Language Processing (NLP) in Healthcare: Extracting Insights from Unstructured Data
-   - **Overview**: Explore how NLP is applied to healthcare, allowing computers to understand, process, and analyze unstructured medical data such as clinical notes, research papers, and patient records.
-   - **Focus**: Use cases such as extracting patient insights, medical literature mining, and assisting in diagnosis.

 ### 6. AI-Powered Drug Discovery: Revolutionizing Pharmaceutical Research
    - **Overview**: Discuss how AI and machine learning are accelerating the drug discovery process by analyzing massive datasets, identifying potential drug candidates, and predicting drug interactions.